 This issue can come in direct conflict with the reasons why a corporation was established in the first place.
 Namely, asset protection.

 Before a decision is made for tax reasons other factors should be considered.
 Are there threats to the asset?
 Could there be in the near future?
 Are there other means of providing protection (e.g. insurance).

 At the end of the day, the best approach is for Sam and Sally to discuss these items with a team of professionls:

 2) Accountant (CPA), tax advisor (or tax lawyer)

 Sometimes if a large business is owned a business succession expert may also be included on the team.

 Then all the professionals can work together and analyze the competing goals and interest and provide the clients with a comprehensive and thorough analysis of each decision and the pros and cons of each approach.
 From this place of understanding and big picture analysis (including details of tax implications in dollars and cents), the clients can make an informed decision about the best course of action and which risks they are willing to assume.

-At Haymes Law Group, we enjoy working as a team with other professionals and coming up with the best possible solutions and most comprehensive analysis for our clients.
+At KR Hess Law, we enjoy working as a team with other professionals and coming up with the best possible solutions and most comprehensive analysis for our clients.

 We look forward to serving as a part of your San Diego Estate Planning Team.

 Call Kristina to discuss how we can put together a comprehensive Estate Plan in connection with your other advisors.